17 Best Sedona Hikes That You Need to Do in This Red Rock Paradise

 Our list of top hikes in Sedona has a bit of everything, including a trail that is a bit more like rock scrambling than true hiking!

-Below is a map showing the location of these Sedona trails.
+Below is a map showing the location of some of these Sedona trails.

-So without further ado, here are 15 of the best Sedona hikes to ignite your next Sedona Arizona hiking adventure!
+Now, without further ado, here are 17 of the best Sedona hikes to ignite your next Sedona Arizona hiking adventure!

 BEST EASY HIKES IN SEDONA